 The super app combines social, financial, utility services, and entertainment functions into one.
 Businesses and retailers continued to roll these out since they’re a powerful and easy way to leverage customer proximity and loyalty.
 PayPal revamped their app to offer a high yield savings account, bill consolidation, a direct deposit feature, pay with QR codes, access and manage credit and buy now, pay later services (BNPL,) and more.
 In Latin America, Columbian on-demand food delivery app Rappi expanded into eScooter rentals, digital payments, P2P transfers, movie theatre ticketing, and debit cards.

 With so many online transactions happening every minute, fraud prevention is critical.
 Shoppers will always prefer using a payment method with high security.
-That’s why 85% of payments executives invested in AI, machine learning, and digital ID methods last year to spot suspicious activity faster.
 These tools can analyse transaction activity and notify consumers and merchants if something’s gone wrong.

 For example, it can spot a processor with a high rejection rate, notify merchants about it, and automatically reroute the transaction to one with lower rejection rates.
 UK-based Revolut partnered with Germany-based Exasol to offer more in-depth transaction analytics for fraud detection and financial reporting.